josephcagle/LasersInc.nvim/README.md

 ## Setup and usage
  - This game relies on Neovim and Python 3.
 Make sure the `pynvim` pip3 package is installed.
- - If the `playsound` pip3 package is installed, the game will play sound effects.
+ - If the `pygame` pip3 package is installed, the game will play sound effects.
  - Clone this repo, `cd` into it, and then run `nvim -u LasersInc.nvim`.
  - The game will quickly register itself as a python plugin, using